Botanical Name: Cornus Kousa

 Spacing: 18 - 20 feet.

 Depth: Soak the roots 2 - 6 hours before planting.
 Dig a hole large enough to accommodate the roots without bending them.
 Plant so the stain on the trunk is the same level as previously planted.
-Work the soil around the roots.
+Work the soil around the roots and water thoroughly.

 Spread: 18 - 20 feet.